reakjra/hyprland-personal-config/README.md

 ### Problem:

 Discord sometimes asks for an update to version `0.0.0.100` and then shows a completely white window.
-Changing distros or reinstalling doesn't fix it.
+Reinstalling doesn't fix it.

-### Fix steps:
+Fix steps:

 1. Kill any running Discord processes: